bhtxy0525/Quaternions-and-RPY/README.md

-# Quatertions-and-RPY
+# Quaternions and RPY
-The transformation between Quatertions and RPY
+The transformation between Quaternions and RPY